How to transfer your pension to a SIPP

 Familiarise yourself with the details of your existing pension scheme, including its terms, benefits, and any potential charges associated with transferring.

-For example, most pensions these days allow for a maximum 25% lump-sum withdrawal; however, some pre-2006 schemes allowed for a higher percentage.
+For example, most pensions these days allow a maximum 25% tax-free lump-sum withdrawal; however, some pre-2006 schemes allowed for a higher percentage.

-Additionally, your existing scheme may well charge you a fee for moving schemes.
+Additionally, your existing scheme may well charge you an exit fee for leaving.
+These have been abolished on pensions taken out from 31 March 2017, but may apply to older schemes.

 2. Do your research

-You’ll be in the driving seat with a SIPP, so it’s important to learn the benefits and the potential negative impacts of switching.
+You’ll be in the driving seat with a SIPP, so it’s important to know the pros and cons of transferring.

 Research different SIPP providers and compare their fees, investment options, customer service, and reputation.